-Boxtales residency program will stimulate minds, encourage teamwork, build character, develop self-esteem, unlock imagination, develop sensitivity to others, and broaden awareness of the world as well as develop the tools to create interesting theatre and tell a clear story.
+Boxtales residency programs stimulate minds, encourage teamwork, build character, develop self-esteem, unlock the imagination, develop sensitivity to others, and broaden awareness of the world as well as develop the tools to create interesting theatre and tell a clear story.

-Boxtales residencies including training in: acting, storytelling, characterization and so much more!
+Boxtales residency programs include training in: acting, storytelling, characterization and so much more!
 Since the mid 90’s the members of Boxtales theatre Company have been studying multicultural performance traditions to inform the work, in many cases traveling to other countries to study with master teachers in: Acro-Yoga, Mime, Aerials & Circus skills, Brazilian Capoeira, Italian Commedia Dell’Arte and the South Indian dance and martial arts of Kalaripayattu, Kathakali and Mohiniattam to name a few.
 Now we can bring this world master teacher training to your students!

 The residencies are usually 12 sessions over a 12 week period.
 We like to have a minimum of 1 hour per session if possible.